 ARTICLE II - Principles of Organization

+SECTION 1.
+In the Communist Party, all decisions are arrived at through democratic procedures, emphasizing the maximum input from members.
 Unity is the strongest weapon working people have in the struggle to advance their interests.
-By making a commitment to unite around a program of action, members strengthen the Party and help unify the working class and peoples’ movements.
+By making a commitment to unite around a program of action, members strengthen the Party and help unify the working class and peoples movements.

-SECTION 6.
-The election of officers and leading committees at all levels shall be carried out with the fullest participation of the members of the elected Party bodies.
+SECTION 4.
+The election of officers and leading committees at all levels shall be carried out with the fullest participation of the members of the Party bodies.

-Elections shall be on the basis of a critical review and evaluation of the work of the elected body and of the individuals proposed for office.
-In elections to all Party committees, conventions and conferences steps shall be taken to maximize the representation of industrial workers, specially oppressed peoples and women.
+Elections shall be based on a review and evaluation of the work of the elected body and of the individuals proposed for office.
+In elections to all Party committees, conventions and conferences, steps shall be taken to maximize the representation of workers, youth, people of color and women.

 Officers and leading committees are responsible both to the bodies which elected them and to the higher leading committees.
-All officers and members of leading committees may be released or removed from office by majority vote of the committees to which they are responsible.
+All officers and members of leading committees may be released or removed from office by a two-thirds vote of the committees to which they are responsible.

 ARTICLE III – Membership